Use Selections to isolate an area of a photo in order to apply edits or filters to only that area, rather than the whole photo. There are

 To Use the Rectangular or Elliptical Selection Tool:

 , and drag another selection that includes any part of the original selection line.
-Release the mouse and the selection now includes the additional area. - To add multiple areas to your selection, hold down SHIFT and drag as many as you want.
+Release the mouse and the selection now includes the additional area.

 , and drag another selection that intersects with the one you want to reduce.
 Release the mouse and any part that was inside the new selection is removed.
+You can preview the selection mask by holding down the Preview button:

 You can select an editing tool or a special effect to apply to the selection.